I believe the hope of the world is the church.

 I recently repositioned, giving less time to pastoral work (I’ve pastored two churches in Oregon – Southeast Portland and Beaverton, and one in Wassenaar, the Netherlands).
 I am devoting more of my time to writing and teaching.
 I continue as a professor of Pastoral Theology and Leadership at Western Seminary and enjoy teaching abroad in Beirut, India, Turkey and Israel.

-My first book, Under an Open Heaven, will be released on February 27, 2017.
+My first book, Under an Open Heaven, was released in February 2017.
 It is a call to live the life an open heaven has enabled us to live.